menu

 Demographics

 The people who call St. Johnsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Johnsville residents report their race to be White, followed by Native American.
-Important ancestries of people in St. Johnsville include German, Irish, Italian, English, and Dutch.
+Important ancestries of people in St. Johnsville include German, Italian, Irish, English, and Polish.

 The most common language spoken in St. Johnsville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and German/Yiddish.

 Notable & Unique Neighborhood Characteristics